 Level 1 Incidents are maintained by the provider agency.
-Each provider agency is required to maintain copies of these reports for review by the PHP / PIHP during routine monitoring.
-Written reports of Level II incidents are forwarded to the PHP within 72 hours of the incident's occurrence.
+Each provider agency is required to maintain copies of these reports for review by the PIHP during routine monitoring.
+Written reports of Level II incidents are forwarded to the PIHP within 72 hours of the incident's occurrence.
 The provider agency is responsible for attending to the health and safety of involved parties as well as analyzing causes, correcting problems and review in quality improvement process to prevent similar incidents.
-Level II incidents may signal a need for the PHP / PIHP to review the provider's clinical care and practices and the PHP's / PIHP's management processes, including service coordination / Tailored Plan Care Manager, service oversight and technical assistance for providers.
-These incidents require communication between the provider and the PHP / PIHP, documentation of the incident and report to the PHP / PIHP and other authorities as required by law.
-The PHP / PIHP is responsible for reviewing provider handling of the incident and ensuring consumer safety.
+Level II incidents may signal a need for the PIHP to review the provider's clinical care and practices and the PIHP's management processes, including service coordination, service oversight and technical assistance for providers.
+These incidents require communication between the provider and the PIHP, documentation of the incident and report to the PIHP and other authorities as required by law.
+The PIHP is responsible for reviewing provider handling of the incident and ensuring consumer safety.

-Level III Incidents are immediately reported to the PHP / PIHP who notifies DMH/DD/SAS.
-The PHP / PIHP coordinates all activities required by state standards related to Level III incidents within 24 hours of being informed of the Level III incident.
+Level III Incidents are immediately reported to the PIHP who notifies DMH/DD/SAS.
+The PIHP coordinates all activities required by state standards related to Level III incidents within 24 hours of being informed of the Level III incident.
 A written report is prepared and reviewed by the agency or employer submitting the incident.
-The written report is forwarded to the PIP within 72 hours of the incident's occurrence.
+The written report is forwarded to the PIHP within 72 hours of the incident's occurrence.
 Providers attend to the health and safety needs of involved parties, and conduct a peer review of Level III incidents beginning within 24 hours of the incident.
-The incident.
 The internal review: